Tooth Pain – Worcester, MA

 Are you experiencing tooth pain?
 Does your jaw hurt when you chew food?

 The most important part of diagnosing tooth pain is understanding the root cause.
 This is part of Dr. Joseph Costa’s general dental services.
 Uncovering where the pain stems from can help our dentists create a more personalized treatment plan to alleviate your symptoms and improve your oral health.
-We are a judgment-free dentist office and understand that accidents happen.
-Dr. Costa will work with you to determine the root cause of your tooth pain.
+We are a judgment-free dental office and understand that accidents happen.
+Dr. Costa will work with you to determine the root cause of your tooth pain in Worcester.

 Tooth pain can occur when there is inflammation in the pulp of your tooth.
 The pulp is full of nerve endings and, when exposed, may cause sensitivity or pain in the tooth.
 Tooth pain may stem from: